yudhisteer/UAV-Navigation-in-3D-Gaussian-Splatting-Environments-using-ML-Agents/README.md

 # UAV Navigation in 3D Gaussian Splatting Environments using ML-Agents

 ## Plan of Action
+1. Pre-requisites
-1. NeRF in a nutshell
+3. NeRF in a nutshell
-2. 3D Gaussian Splatting
+4. 3D Gaussian Splatting

 ------------------------------
-## 1. NeRF in a nutshell
+## 2. NeRF in a nutshell
 In a previous project - [Assessing NeRF's Efficacy in 3D Model Reconstruction: A Comparative Analysis with Blender](https://github.com/yudhisteer/Assessing-NeRF-s-Efficacy-in-3D-Model-Reconstruction-A-Comparative-Analysis-with-Blender) - I explained the mechanics behind NeRF and how to train a NeRF from scratch.
 In this section, I will briefly recap on the workings of NeRF.

 In a nutshell, NeRF is about 3D reconstructing a scene and providing photorealistic novel-view synthesis based on a series of 2D images represented using a continuous neural radiance field, which is a neural network.